braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/content_cards/customization/GIFs.md

 # GIFs {#gifs-news-content-cards}

-{% alert note %}
-This section applies to integrations that use the Braze SDK's default Content Cards fragment or views to display Content Cards.
+This article applies to integrations that use the Braze SDK's default Content Cards fragment or views to display Content Cards.
-{% endalert %}

 {% include archive/android/gifs.md channel="Content Cards" %}